amyherml/ClearningDataCourseProject2/CodeBook.md

 ##Features

 There are 561 features in total in the original data set.
-The complete list of variables of each feature vector is available in 'features.txt'. for a full description of the features please refer to features_info.txt in the data folder.
+The complete list of variables of each feature vector is available in features.txt in the Data folder.
+For a full description of the features please refer to features_info.txt in the Data folder.

 #Data Processing
 The main data processing tasks include the following: